moubi/blog/content/blog/react-patterns-component-with-many-content-variants/index.md

            |-- Text4.js

 ```
-The solution involves two component levels — parent component (`<Box />`) and several child components for each text case (`<TextN />`).
+The solution involves two-component levels — parent component (`<Box />`) and several child components for each textual case (`<TextN />`).
 Note that child component names above are chosen to simplify the picture.
-Ideally you should name them after each specific use case, fx. `StorageEmptyText.js`, `StorageAboveAverageText.js`, `StorageFullText.js`, etc.
+Ideally, you should name them after each specific use case, fx. `StorageEmptyText.js`, `StorageAboveAverageText.js`, `StorageFullText.js`, etc.

 ### Box Component
 That's the parent (container) component.
 Its purpose is to manage business logic and styling.